Saxe–Goldstein hypothesis: Application

 In collaboration with L. P. Gall, Saxe studied itinerant swidden farmers in Malaysia who had been forced to move into permanent villages.
 (Note: Swidden farming is a form of slash-and-burn agriculture in which an area of forest is destroyed to create a field, known as a swidden, which is abandoned once the soil's nutrients are exhausted.)
 In a 1977 publication of this study, Saxe and Gall noted that these farmers subsequently shifted toward burying their dead in formal cemeteries, and took this as evidence for Hypothesis Eight.
 (Note: Saxe & Gall 1977, cited in Brown 1995.)
 Robert Chapman, in 1981, argued that the Saxe–Goldstein hypothesis could be used to explain the distribution of megalithic tombs in prehistoric Europe.
 In 1982, Maurice Bloch made a study of the Merina people of Madagascar, for whom he concluded that "the notion of ancestral land, that is land belonging to the deme [community], is totally merged with the notion of ancestors.
 The ancestors had lived and were buried in the ancestral land; the land, in the form of terraces, had been made by the ancestors".
 The anthropologist James A. Brown considers this reinforcing evidence for the Saxe–Goldstein hypothesis.
 (Note: Bloch 1982, cited in Brown 1995.)

 In 1981, Brown described the methods of Saxe and Binford as a means of applying to material culture the social theories of Morton Fried and Elman Service, who studied the development and evolution of socio-political organization.
 In 1984, Jack Glazier made a study of the Mbeere people of Kenya, who traditionally disposed of corpses with little ritual until a 1930 government decree mandated the burial of the dead.
-Glazer concluded that, after the Mbeere were forced to use fixed cemeteries, those cemeteries began to be used to legitimize claims of hereditary control over the land around them.
+Glazier concluded that, after the Mbeere were forced to use fixed cemeteries, those cemeteries began to be used to legitimize claims of hereditary control over the land around them.
 This conclusion has been cited as evidence in support of the Saxe–Goldstein hypothesis.
 Subsequent studies used the hypothesis as part of an explanation of the links between funerary practices and social structure.
 In 1988, Colin Pardoe applied it to prehistoric Aboriginal burial grounds in southeastern Australia, interpreting these burial grounds as a means of legitimizing control over territory near the Murray River.